-The FBI's UCR Program deems a UCR Program or the LEA "NIBRS Certified" when the incident-based data they submitted for NIBRS certification has passed the NIBRS certification criteria.
-"NIBRS Certified" simply means the data submitted during the NIBRS certification process was consistent with the FBI's UCR Program standards, and the FBI will accept NIBRS data submissions from the state UCR Program or the LEA and will be included in the national database.
+The FBI UCR Program deems a UCR Program or the LEA NIBRS Certified when the incidentbased data they submitted for NIBRS certification has passed the NIBRS certification criteria.
+"NIBRS Certified" simply means the data submitted during the NIBRS certification process was consistent with FBI UCR Program standards, and the FBI will accept NIBRS data submissions from the state UCR Program or the LEA and will be included in the national database.

 The UCR Program expects contributing agencies to satisfy the NIBRS certification criteria as defined to become certified.
-In addition, LEAs must also demonstrate their ability to comply with the four standards for state UCR Programs identified in Section 1.3, UCR Programs and

-Non-Program Domains, in this manual.
+In addition, LEAs must also demonstrate their ability to comply with the four standards for state UCR Programs identified in Section 1.3, UCR Programs Standards, in this manual.
 The UCR Program considers these standards essential for NIBRS certification.